 The President, at the advice of the staff liaison, may remove the chairs and members of the scientific committees.
 Reasons for removal include failure to attend committee meetings, failure to contribute to the work of the committee, conduct that reflects poorly on the Society, failure to comply with the ASH Conflict of Interest Policy, or any other reasons deemed appropriate by the Executive Committee.

 The vice chair has the responsibility of convening a meeting of the scientific committee at lunchtime on Monday during the ASH annual meeting in order to canvass the members of the scientific committee to evaluate the process and product of the current year’s program.
 The vice chair will lead the discussion concerning choice of topics and speakers for the next year’s program.
 In preparation for the committee meeting, the vice chair has discretion to coordinate conference calls to discuss the proposed Scientific Program session and/or other issues of importance to the scientific committee.
 The vice chair is required to participate in at least one conference call with the Scientific Program Co-Chairs and other scientific committee chairs in the fall to present initial topics and speakers that will be discussed during the December scientific committee meetings.
-After the meeting of the scientific committee, the vice chair (who becomes chair) is responsible for communicating to the Scientific Program Co-Chairs and staff (by December 20th) the recommendations of the scientific committee with topics for a scientific symposium, and is responsible for working with the Scientific Program Co-Chairs and staff to finalize the program based on input from the Program and Executive Committees.
+After the meeting of the scientific committee, the vice chair (who becomes chair) is responsible for communicating to the Scientific Program Co-Chairs and staff (by the end of December) the recommendations of the scientific committee with topics for a scientific symposium, and is responsible for working with the Scientific Program Co-Chairs and staff to finalize the program based on input from the Program and Executive Committees.

 The chair is expected to attend the annual Scientific Committee Chairs Meeting in February at ASH Headquarters.